sybila/boolean-network-sketches/README.md

 ./run_all_experiments.sh
 ```

-The script prints the results and all the relevant progress on the standard output.
-The experiments are run in the following order:
+Each script prints the result summarization and all the relevant progress on the standard output.
-- the first case study (two versions of the sketch)
-- the second case study (two versions of the sketch)
-- scalability benchmarks (several sketches, one after another, from the smallest)

-The script should work on classical Unix-based systems, and we have also tested it on Windows Subsystem for Linux (WSL).
+The scripts should work on any classical Unix-based system, and we have also tested them on Windows Subsystem for Linux (WSL).

 ### Individual binaries

-To directly re-run individual experiments or case studies, compile the code first:
+To directly re-run individual benchmarks or case studies, compile the code first (on Windows, we recommend Powershell 5+ to run the experiments):
 ```
 cargo build --release
 ```

-Code regarding the two case studies from the paper can be found in `src/bin` folder (particularly, `case_study_arabidopsis.rs` and `case_study_tlgl.rs`).
+The Rust code regarding the two case studies from the paper can be found in `src/bin` folder (particularly, `case_study_arabidopsis.rs` and `case_study_tlgl.rs`).
-The resulting binaries will be in `target/release` folder and can be run as shown below.
+The resulting binaries will be in `target/release` folder and can be executed as shown below.
 Note that on Windows, the path is usually `target\release` and binaries have `.exe` suffix.
 ```
 ./target/release/case-study-tlgl [--refined-sketch]
 ./target/release/case-study-arabidopsis [--fixed-points] [--prohibit-extra-attrs]
 ```

-To see other existing options for each of these binaries, run
+To see detailed options for each of these binaries, run
 ```
 ./target/release/<CASE-STUDY-NAME> -h
 ```